Bohemi Blog

 Pink Pear Starbrite Cut Sapphire loose gemstone

 Short answer: Yes — emphatically yes, as long as you choose the right stone.
-A Starbrite cut sapphire (Mohs 9) is an excellent engagement ring stone: durable enough for daily wear, one-of-a-kind by nature, and unlike anything available in a traditional jewelry store.
+A star fantasy cut sapphire (Mohs 9) is an excellent engagement ring stone: durable enough for daily wear, one-of-a-kind by nature, and unlike anything available in a traditional jewelry store.

 Men's white gold wedding band with blue square Starbrite cut and women's platinum engagement ring with green round Starbrite cut